String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Self-gravitating strings

 is a pure number (in string units) that is invariant under the rescaling \eqref{eq:scaling}.
 Therefore $\textsf{g}_d$ is an invariant in the mass-temperature relation for all the balls in a given $d$.
 If we compute it in some (arbitrary) reference solution $(\varphi_0(r),\chi_0(r))$ with mass $M_0$ and temperature $\Delta_{\beta 0}$, then in any other solution the mass and temperature are related by

 or conversely,

 If we now integrate the first law of thermodynamics we obtain the entropy

 and in this manner we recover \eqref{SMHPb} (where we absorbed Newton's constant in $G_N^\frac{2}{4-d} \textsf{g}_d \to \textsf{g}_d$).
-The reason why we can compute entropy in a solution to classical field equations is that the mass of the condensate, $m^2_\infty=\Delta_\beta$, is linked to a temperature because it measures the size of the Euclidean time circle.
+The reason why we can compute entropy in a solution to classical field equations is that the mass of the condensate, $m^2_\infty=\Delta_\beta$, measures the size of the Euclidean time circle and therefore is linked to a temperature.
 Although the same scaling symmetry is present for a boson star, in that case $m^2_\infty$ bears no relation to a temperature.

 From our numerical analysis, we have obtained